And everything in between.

 Back at home, we're trying to find a rhythm — working, sleeping, cooking, playing.
 It's been harder than usual lately and I don't know why.
-I'm often filled with frustration about the weather, wanting to do things outside it's just been too hot to do (have a picnic on the sunny, scorching flats of Powell Butte, for instance; sit in the dried-up clover above the beach on Sauvie Island and look at the mountain at dusk).
-Our day ends early because it starts so (unbelievably) early, so I often feel that we miss the cooler, quieter evenings.
+I'm often filled with frustration about the weather, wanting to do things outside that it's just been too hot to do (have a picnic on the sunny, scorching flats of Powell Butte, for instance; sit in the dried-up clover above the beach on Sauvie Island and look at the mountain at dusk).
+Our day ends early because it starts so (incredibly) early, so I often feel that we miss the cooler, quieter evenings.
 Well, sigh.
 I'm thinking we should get one of those craft-fair tents and take it everywhere we go.
-Maybe a portable mister, with a cannister I could wear on my back and a misting wand to shoot directly toward my face, or matching umbrella hats.
+Maybe a portable mister, with a canister I could wear on my back and a misting wand to shoot directly toward my face, or matching umbrella hats.
 I've got problems.

 I saw this vanilla honey iced tea lemonade on Pinterest yesterday and I think I'll make some later.

 ***Oh, and — her blue dress is Albertine.
 Have I ever loved a little dress so much?
 No. I don't think so!!!
 Sleeves are a bit big — the whole thing's still a little too big — but tooooo cute.
 Love it!